jsyony37/electrolyze/README.rst

    optimizer = bayesian_optimize(objective, bounds, constraints, max_time, max_iter, tolerance)

 The driver `electrolytes/main_run` is a quick on-the-fly model fitting and prediction tool that can be run on the commandline.
+It reads input file by the name of `input_electrolyze`.

-A longer interactive workflow with additional data exploration and analysis is given in `workflow.ipynb`.
+A longer interactive workflow with additional data exploration and analysis is provided in `workflow.ipynb`.

 Installation
 ------------